-How does Olson's argument for (C5) fare within the intensional framework?
-On his premise (P12), moral facts entail that there are irreducibly normative favouring relations.
-One might take an irreducibly normative favouring relation to be a relation which can be expressed in normative-favouring terms and cannot be expressed in other terms.
+What is an irreducibly normative favouring relation?
+One might take it to be a relation which can be expressed in normative-favouring terms and cannot be expressed in other terms.
 But moral realism is not committed to irreducibly favouring relations in that sense.
 For example, consider a moral realist who accepts the intensional framework and holds that torturing for fun is necessarily wrong.
 Thus, on her view, there is a moral fact (in the broad sense), the obtaining state of affairs expressed by the true moral sentence 'Torturing for fun is necessarily wrong'.
 There is also a normative (dis)favouring relation (in a correspondingly loose sense), expressed by the normative predicate 'wrongly tortures for fun'.
 But the relation is not irreducibly normative in the proposed sense, since it can also be expressed by the necessarily equivalent non-normative predicate 'tortures for fun'.
 Similarly, the moral fact is not irreducibly moral in the analogous sense, since it can also be expressed by the necessarily equivalent non-moral sentence '7 is prime'.
 Reducibility in that sense does not compromise moral realism.
-Thus Olson is not entitled to premise (P12) in arguing against the moral realist, for whom moral facts need not entail irreducibly normative favouring relations.
+Thus Olson is not entitled to premise (P12) in arguing against my sort of moral realist, for whom moral facts need not entail irreducibly normative favouring relations.